dmcmeekan9/cs425RadioStation/README.md

         then go to: LAMP/html/cs425RadioStation/index.html

 To Do:
-* [ ] In home.html or home.php -> audio can be changed to a media player
+* [ ] In home.html or home.php -> audio can be changed to a media player DONE, using home.html officially.
 * [ ] Use php to get media, artist name and song name
 * [ ] Display artist name, song name, and play media
 * [ ] Finalize Documents